Nightclub

-Nightclubs generally restrict access to people in terms of age, attire, personal belongings, and inappropriate behaviors.
-Nightclubs typically have dress codes to prohibit people wearing informal, indecent, offensive, or gang-related attire from entering.
+Nightclubs generally restrict access to people in terms of age, attire, personal belongings, and behaviors.
+Nightclubs typically have dress codes to prohibit people wearing informal, indecent, offensive, gym, or gang-related attire from entering.
 Unlike other entertainment venues, nightclubs are more likely to use bouncers to screen prospective patrons for entry.

 The busiest nights for a nightclub are Friday and Saturday nights.
 Most nightclubs cater to a particular music genre or sound for branding effects.
 Some nightclubs may offer food and beverages (including alcoholic beverages).